SandSux/SciFi_Conky_HUD/README.md

 + Translated all Hungarian comments to English
 + Changed UTF-8 character encoding from Hungarian to en_US.UTF-8 on line 67 of weather.rc

-## See README_Add-Animation.md for general instructions on adding an animated image to you desktop configuration.
+## See README_Add-Animation.md for general instructions on adding your own animated image to the desktop configuration.
 Also included is a small collection of gif images to get you started in /images/SAMPLE-gifs

 ## API Reference